BEd (UofS) MEd (UofAlaska SE) PhD (UofS)

 As well, he has served on MA and MEd thesis committees and acted as an External Examiner for one MEd thesis and an MBA project.
 He is currently the Academic Advisor for 30 online MEd students (Special Education) in across Canada.

 He has been recognized for his excellence in teaching, research, and service in three universities.
 In 2009, he was a recipient of the UNBC Excellence in Teaching Award, in 2010, was the recipient of the UNBC Excellence in Research Award, and in 2013, was the recipient of the University Achievement in Service Award.
 He is the only School of Education member to have received three "Excellence" awards.

-For the last ten years, all of his courses have been web-based and paperless.
+For the last fifteen years, all of his courses have been web-based and paperless.
 This academic year, his main website can be found at this address.